 The COVID-19 pandemic has sparked a working from home revolution.
-Although working from home has been mandated by governments during lockdowns, it is arguable that COVID-19 only accelerated the flourishment of a growing trend.
-Working from home offers numerous benefits to employees, including greater flexibility and no commute.
+Although staying at home and undertaking your role has been mandated by governments during lockdowns, it is arguable that COVID-19 only accelerated the flourishment of a growing trend.
+This change in work dynamic’s offers numerous benefits to employees, including greater flexibility and no commute.

-There is some indication that once lockdowns cease, employees will continue to value employment that offers flexible work arrangements and the possibility to work from home.
+There is some indication that once lockdowns cease, employees will continue to value employment that offers flexible work arrangements and the possibility of these types of arrangements continuing.
 We’ve all heard whispers about the ‘Great Resignation’ projected to explode in Australia, following its occurrence in other countries.
 In August 2021 alone, 4.3 million workers in the United States resigned from their jobs.
 COVID-19 has caused many workers all over the world to re-evaluate their employment and what they want from an employer.

 Working from home transfers many of the expenses typically paid by employers to employees.
 Expenses such as computers, WiFi, electricity, heating, and air-conditioning all start adding up.
 Certainly, some expenses are tax deductible, and some may be paid by your employer.
 But ultimately, working from home is not without cost.
 Utility bills are likely to skyrocket.
 To set up a functional and enjoyable work environment, you may need to spend a little bit, such as on a desk or office chair.

 If you already have a personal computer that you are using to work from home, and are not using one provided by your employer, you are likely significantly reducing the working life of your device.
 For example, if you typically only used your personal laptop out of work hours, now using it all day, every day will speed up the wear and tear.